aplteam/Tatin/docs/FirstStepsWithTatin.md

 ### Installing several packages at once

-Note that `InstallPackage` accepts several package IDs, separated by commas:
+Note that `InstallPackages` accepts several package IDs, separated by commas:

 ```
-      ]tatin.InstallPackage Tester2,MarkAPL,Laguntza /Foo/packages
+      ]tatin.InstallPackages Tester2,MarkAPL,Laguntza /Foo/packages
 ```

 This will load three packages and all their dependencies at once.
 You might find this significantly faster than installing them one-by-one.

-### Checking out a package: `LoadPackage`
+### Checking out a package: `LoadPackages`

 Let's assume that before actually installing it you first  want to check whether the package `MarkAPL` suits your needs.
 In this case you might not want to install it (yet) but just to load it into the workspace.

-That can be achieved with the `LoadPackage` user command.
+That can be achieved with the `LoadPackages` user command.
 It loads the package into the workspace.

 Notes: